CTMarius/protractorStarterKit/README.md

 # Protractor Demo
-Basic setup to easily start writing automated UI tests for web applications.
+Basic setup to easily start writing automated UI tests for web applications and to integrate it into your pipeline.

 ### Components: